BryceVerberne/CSC205/HashMaps/README.md

 # HashMaps

 A Java program that hashes names using the MD5 algorithm and stores them in a HashMap.
-It demonstrates reading from a file, hashing strings, and working with HashMaps.

 ## Description